What Is the Difference between Indian and Pakistani Food?

 Punjabi cuisine mainly consists of dairy products, rich, buttery curries and an extensive range of meat and vegetable dishes.
 Both the Indian and the Pakistani areas of Punjab have some famous dishes in common such as Dal Makhani (lentils with butter), Sarson ka Saag (mustard greens), Makki ki Roti (cornmeal flatbread) and Paratha.

-The Saraiki cuisine of the Southern Punjab in Pakistan has its own unique dishes including Sohan Halwa, Multani Chammp (lamb chops) and Chilra, which is like a Dosa; something you might not expect to find in Pakistan at all!
+The Saraiki cuisine of the Southern Punjab in Pakistan has its unique dishes including Sohan Halwa, Multani Chammp (lamb chops) and Chilra, which is like a Dosa; something you might not expect to find in Pakistan at all!

 Lahori cuisine is the food of the city of Lahore, which is famous for its rich food culture.
 Some typical dishes you can find in Lahore include Nihari, which is a deliciously gloopy stew of slow-cooked meat, thickened with flour and Halwa Puri, a breakfast speciality of Lahore.